Your dog's diet: what's the best food for your dog? 2 min read

-How do I know I’m feeding my dog well?
+Am I feeding my dog well?

 Hydration, hydration, hydration

-Make sure you change his water daily, and keep his water bowl topped up throughout the day.
-You may want to consider a water fountain, which provides a fresh source of water all day long.
-Online pet stores and retailers such as amazon.co.uk have a selection of dog water fountains.
+Make sure you change their water daily, and keep the bowl topped up throughout the day.
+You may want to consider a fountain, which provides fresh water all day long.
+Online pet stores and retailers such as Amazon have a great selection.

 For help choosing the right food for your dog, speak to your local vet.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.